shreesha69/Kanjiverse/src/DEPLOYMENT_GUIDE.md

 #### B. Import Your Project
 1. On Vercel dashboard, click **"Add New..."** → **"Project"**
-2. Find your `kanji-ladder` repository
+2. Find your `kanjiverse` repository
 3. Click **"Import"**

 #### C. Configure & Deploy